ollantaytambo

 chocana

 This was an administrative center, checkpoint, and little fortress located 2 kilometers from Ollantaytambo.
 Its name means “where you knock down or throw”.
 Its construction possibly dates back to pre-Inca times, from the Aymara era.
-Let us remember that the Aymaras considered it as one of its more important constructions.

 3. The Kuychipunku